MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/programming-rich-presence.md

 ---

 # Programming Rich Presence

+This code example sets a user's online presence status.

 Rich presence provides features for advertising a player's current activity to other players.
 For more information, see [Rich Presence Strings: Overview](rich-presence-strings-overview.md).